PowerShell/Community-Blog/Posts/2021/03/ScriptingGuy.0006.readingbottomup.md

 There’s an important difference between a text file and an array.
 With a text file, using `Get-Content`, you read it from only from the start to the finish.
-Windows, .NET, and PowererShell do not provide a way to read the file in reverse.
+Windows, .NET, and PowerShell do not provide a way to read the file in reverse.
 However, once you have the file contained in an array. it’s easy to read the array from the bottom to the top.

 Let's start by working out how many lines there are in the array.